IzeLeam/DiscordLinuxUpdater/README.md

 This project is under the MIT License.
 See the [LICENSE](LICENSE) file for the full license text and details.

 ## Help
-If you have any question, feel free to ask me on discord: izeleam#0001
+If you have any question, feel free to ask me on discord: izeleam